qusers/Q/tutorials/Tyk2/README.md

 5. Submit the jobs to an HPC cluster;
 6. Analyze the results.

-# Simplified tutorial
+# Tutorial

 Go to the directory with the ligand files:
 ```bash
 cd tutorials/Tyk2/ligprep
 ```
 Generate the ligand parameter, library, and pdb files.
 For this we use NAGL for a faster calculation of the partial charges.
-This is still experimental, so for your own experiments, please use the default method (AM1-BCC).
+This is still experimental, so for your own experiments, please use the default method (AM1-BCC) simply by not adding the `-nagl` flag.
 ```bash
 qparams -i Tyk2_ligands.sdf -p 4 -nagl
 ```